 - Prepare the Springform pan.
 Wrap the base with plastic wrap and snap the base into the ring.
 This will make it easier to remove when for slicing and serving.

-- Combine the coconut, dates, oil, flax meal, cacao, cinnamon, salt, agave and water in the food processor, fitted the the “S” blade.
+- Add the dates, oil, sweetener and water.
 Pulse until the batter sticks together.

 - Place the crust in the freezer while you create the filling.

-- Soak the dried apricots in 2 cups of hot water for 1+ hours.
+- Re-hydrate the dried apricots in 2 cups of hot water for 1+ hours.
 The softer they are, the easier they will blend to a creamy texture.

-- After the apricots are done soaking, place then in a high-powered blender along with the soak water.
+- After the apricots are done soaking, drain and discard the soak water.
+Place then in a high-powered blender along with the soak water.
 Blend until creamy.

-- Add the coconut meat, agave, lemon juice, and salt.
+- Add the coconut meat, sweetener, lemon juice, and salt.
 Blend till creamy.

 - Drizzle in the melted coconut oil while the blender is running.
 Make sure you have a vortex happening so it will draw the oil in which makes for an even mixture.
 Once that is incorporated, add the lecithin and blend until combined.